dianpeng/mandu/README.md

 A very small template embedded engine for C++.
 It has absolute minimum function but yet powerful.
 It basically has 3 types of value, string, number and list.
 User could use Variable to enable runtime feature.
 Therefore , syntatically, it has 4 types.

 String is just quoted string , it will be converted into the output without moditification (well,except escape characters).
-Number will be converted into the string and the list will be first flattened and then concatenated into a single line of string.
+Number will be converted into the string and the list that is included inside of other list will be concatenated into string.
+So a list [1,2,3,[4,5,6]] is actually [1,2,3,"456"].
 eg:
 [1,2,3,"Hello World"] --> 123HelloWorld.
 Also suppose you register a variable called P inside of the C++ which has value "ABD", then the follwing example :